-36.5 Resolution of Differences
+37.5 Resolution of Differences

 If the Job Evaluation Committee cannot reach a consensus for any reason on any particular process issue or evaluation outcome, the issue will be referred to the Union/Management Committee for resolution.
+If the

-If the Union/Management Committee fails to resolve the issue within ten (10) working days, the issue will be referred to an arbitrator agreed upon by the Union and the employer for a final and binding decision.
+Union/Management Committee fails to resolve the issue within ten (10) working days, the issue will be referred to an arbitrator agreed upon by the Union and the employer for a final and binding decision.

-36.6 New and Existing Positions
+37.6 New and Existing Positions

-The University may revise the content of existing positions and create new positions as required by operational needs.

-Existing classifications - title and rate of pay - shall not be eliminated or altered without prior agreement with the Union.

-The title and rate of pay for any new classification or new position which may hereafter be established shall be subject to negotiation and agreement between the Union and the employer.
+- 37.6.1 The University may modify the content of existing positions and create new positions as required by operational needs. - 37.6.2 Existing classifications title and rate of pay shall not be eliminated or altered without prior agreement with the Union. - 37.6.3 The title and rate of pay for any new classification or new position which may hereafter be established shall be subject to negotiation and agreement between the Union and the employer.

-36.7 Process
+37.7 Process

-The Employer shall submit a proposed job description for each new position or revised position to the Joint Job Evaluation Committee for evaluation.
+- 37.7.1 The Employer shall submit a proposed job description for each new position or revised position to the Joint Job Evaluation Committee for evaluation.
 The Joint Job Evaluation Committee shall meet within two (2) weeks to review the job description and prepare the evaluation.
 The results of the evaluation shall be forwarded to the Union for signature.
 A revised position will be re-evaluated in consultation with the employee and her/his supervisor within six (6) calendar months.
 A new position will be evaluated in consultation with the employee and her/his supervisor within nine (9) calendar months.
-If an employee's position is evaluated in a pay grade higher than the employee's current pay grade, their salary will be adjusted accordingly to:
+If an employee's position is evaluated in a pay grade higher than the employee's current pay grade, their salary will be adjusted accordingly and retroactive to the first day of service in their new or revised position. - 37.7.2 No employee shall suffer a reduction in current salary as a result of an evaluation outcome.